rickellis/ArchMatic/README.md

     $   xinit

+On subsequent logins use:

     $   startx

+Congrats!

 You should now have an Arch system running XFCE.

-Congrats!